 Indian inspired recipe creations you will love

-Theses recipes are created by Indu and Gayatri and are Indian inspired recipes.
+These recipes are created by Indu of cook 2 nourish and Gayatri the Desserted Girl, and are Indian inspired recipes.
 Both of them like to experiment with traditional Indian recipes.
-These often leads to having Ideas to create new veganized recipes.
+These often lead to having Ideas to create new veganized recipes.
 Here are some of them for you to enjoy and find new ideas for your kitchen.

 Indu discovered probiotics and found an amazing and healthy Indian recipe.
 This sure is a good drink, especially for the warm summer.
 Lassi is well-known as a healthy drink and here it comes made of coconut milk and yogurt.
 You and your family will love these drinks in summer.

 Paratha is a well-known Indian food as well.
 It is a pleasure to watch when it is skillfully prepared.
 The most famous is the Aloo-Paratha and here Indu has an interesting variation.
 She created Methi Aloo Paratha with a south Indian flavor.